mtd1278/xv6_encrypted/README.md

 ## Kernel Mode

 ### int encrypt(  int fd, uint8 key )
 This system call will encrypt the file represented by the file descriptor, fd.
-The system call will perform a byte-by-byte XOR encryption on the file.
+The system call will perform a byte-by-byte XOR encryption on the file using the provided key.

 Attempting to encrypt a file that is already encrypted will return -1 and no change will be made to the file.

 ### int decrypt(  int fd, uint8 key )
 This system call will decrypt the file represented by the file descriptor, fd.
-The system call will perform a byte-by-byte XOR decryption on the file.
+The system call will perform a byte-by-byte XOR decryption on the file using the provided key.

 Attempting to decrypt a file that is not encrypted will return -1 and no change will be made to the file.

 ### struct file and struct (file.c/h)
-You will update the file struct and the in-memory inode structure to track if a file has been encrypted.
+You will update the file structure and the in-memory inode structure to track if a file has been encrypted.

 ### iupdate() and ilock() (fs.c)
 Copy the encrypted status to and from the inode